Hungarian People's Army: Artillery

+Aircraft

 Military conscription

 Most conscripts were poorly trained, and therefore they were used as a labor force.
 All of the conscripts had to go through a few weeks of rifle training before they go into workers branches.
 During the conscription period opinion towards the HPA became very negative and it caused many young men to make excuses on why they should not be drafted (mainly fake medical excuses).